 Cost of Living in USA for International Students

-Tuition fee is the biggest expense in USA but apart from that, students also have to bear the cost of living in the United States.
+Tuition fee is the biggest expense in USA but apart from that, students also have to bear the cost of living in USA.
 All international students have to cover costs like travel, accommodation, health insurance and miscellaneous expenses like books, leisure activities and phone expenses.
 The monthly expenditure of international students can range between $1000 to $4000 [73,500 INR – 2,93,500 INR).

-The hostel facility can potentially make a huge impact on your budget because living in a rented apartment might actually put a dent in your pocket.
+Hostel facility can also affect the cost of living in USA potentially and make a huge impact on your budget because living in a rented apartment might actually put a dent in your pocket.
 When it comes to calculating the cost of studying in USA, if you consider living on your own in a rented apartment in a place like Los Angeles, it might actually cost you around 1,50,000 INR per month.
 If you add other expenses such as basic utilities, transportation, and food, then you would be spending an average of 4,10,000 INR on a monthly basis apart from your tuition fees if your current lifestyle costs you 1,10,000 INR in Delhi, NCR as per NUMBEO.

-The cost of accommodation is the largest expense for international students.
+Accommodation is next while calculating cost of living in USA for international students.
 Most American universities offer on-campus accommodation to international students which is definitely the cheaper option.
 You can also live in an apartment nearby your college.
 The cost of accommodation varies somewhere between $6000 to $12000 [4,40,000 INR to 8,80,000 INR] yearly.
-International students can also go for options like a homestay or live with local guardians or relatives if they live close to the campus to reduce cost.
+International students can also go for options like a homestay or live with local guardians or relatives if they live close to the campus to reduce costs.